Software-Engineering-Lab-Kia/SWLab-HW8/report.md

 **8. Data Class:**
 The ClassInfo is a data class and does not have any significant functionalities, the methods are mostly getters and setters.

+**9. Long Parameter List:**
+The Phase2CodeGenerator constructor has many input parameters.

+**10. Divergent Change:**
+Divergent Change is when you find yourself having to change many unrelated methods when you make changes to a class.
+Phase1CodeGenerator.java is an example of a class having such a problem due to its complexity and size.

 ## Question 5